 The sample (801) almost totally comprised oat (Avena sp.).
 As well as naked grains much of the oat was still enclosed by lemmas (husks), and a number of lemma bases without grain were also present.
 This is of significance as it is the distinctive characteristics of the chaff which confirm whether the oat is wild or cultivated and, if cultivated, the type of cultivated oat.
-The lemma or floret bases of wild-oat (Avena fatua), and also the primary floret of winter wild-oat (Avena sterilis ssp. ludoviciana), are characterised by a distinctive suckermouth scar at the point of attachment to the pedicel (stalk of spikelet/flower).
+The lemma or floret bases of wild-oat (Avena fatua), and also the primary floret of winter wild-oat sterilis ludoviciana), (Avena ssp. characterised by a distinctive suckermouth scar at the point of attachment to the pedicel (stalk of spikelet/flower).
 In the case of cultivated oat the primary florets fracture from the pedicels without leaving a suckermouth scar and the secondary florets by disarticulation of the rachilla (axis of the spikelet).
 Although the floret/lemma bases of oat (Avena sativa) and bristle oat type(includes both Avena strigosa and A. brevis which cannot be distinguished separately) are similar, particularly the upper florets of A. sativa and the florets of A. strigosa type which are relatively narrow and have a short stalk, the fracture surface of the primary floret of A. sativa is broader and unstalked.
 Comparison with reference material suggested the assemblage from Greyfriars contained both A. sativa and probably A. strigosa.
 Confirmation that at least some of the smaller florets were A. strigosa type was provided by the presence of pedicels which had short stalks, a feature not found in the pedicels of A. sativa.
 Although cultivated oat dominated in the assemblage, wild oat was present but rare.
-Wheat, including bread/club wheat (Triticum aestivum s. l.), hulled barley (Hordeum vulgare), and rye (Secale cereale) were also recorded but not in significant quantities, as were a few weed seeds.
-The charcoal from 804 was identified as oak (Quercus sp.).
-The growth rate was variable with a general trend towards slower growth after a faster growth rate initially.
+Wheat, including bread/club wheat (Triticum aestivum s.
+1.), hulled barley (Hordeum vulgare), and rye (Secale cereale) were also recorded but not in significant quantities, as were a few weed seeds.
+The charcoal from 804 was identified as oak